Andrea-vicari/Deploy-Mern-API-Render/README.md

-# M.E.R.N DEPLOYED ON RENDER.COM
+# M.E.R.N DEPLOYED ON VERCEL
-Installation on MERN on render.com
+Installation of MERN application live on vercel, both Back and FrontEnd

+## 💡 RECAP at 16/01 before Run Build and Deploy (h.14:30)
+**LOCALHOST**

 ## 💡 RECAP at 16/01 before Run Build and Deploy (h.14:30)
 **LOCALHOST**